olvap80/olvap80.github.io/README.md

 # [deferpp](https://github.com/olvap80/deferpp) - Go-lang like DEFER construction for C++ (execute code on scope exit)
 [deferpp.h](https://github.com/olvap80/deferpp/blob/master/deferpp.h) - simple, lightweight, single header (header-only), quick and portable Go-like DEFER construction for C++11 and above, implemented in standard C++11 (but without involving "heavy" std::function and without any dependencies at all!).
-Get rid of manual RAII wrapper classes, DEFER makes it easy to manage resources!
+Get rid of manual RAII wrapper classes, golang-style "defer" in C++ makes it easy to manage resources!

 Usage sample:
 ```cpp